 Peacock & Fig Designs

 Peacock & Fig designs have been featured in Cross Stitch Crazy, Just CrossStitch, and XStitch Magazine, as well as on DMC.com.
-The tutorials have also been featured on BuzzFeed and Hello Giggles, and more details about where the designs and tutorials have been featured in the media can be seen on the press page.
+The tutorials have also been featured on BuzzFeed and Hello Giggles, and the full classes have even been featured on prominent YouTuber's channels such as Bernadette Banner's.
+My art has also been featured in the surface design community, from blogs to prominent manufacturers such as Spoonflower.
+More details about where the designs and tutorials have been featured in the media can be seen on the press page.
 But what’s most important is what the customers say (or sing, I had one customer write a song about an upcoming pattern which made me cry I laughed so hard...).
 Kristene says about the “So Much Nope” pattern,